This course is the recognised qualification to become a Secretary, Receptionist, or Clerk.

 The Trainee’s Competency-Based Completion Training Plan will document how training and assessment will occur and the start and end date of study for each unit.
 These start and end dates need to be complied with to ensure the required training and assessment is completed within the duration of the partnership.

 Attendance & Commitment

 This course is delivered over 12 months full-time or 24 months part-time.
 Students must be employed in a workplace as a trainee and have a Training Contract.

-A timetable for completion of each of the units will be developed with you.
+A timetable for the completion of each of the units will be developed with you.
 You will be expected to complete the required reading, research, exercises and assessments through self-direction.
 You will be supported by your teachers as required via phone, email and one-on-one face-to-face or Skype meetings.
 The trainer will visit the trainee in the workplace a minimum of 4 times and maintain monthly contact.